-The National Lesbian & Gay Journalists Association (NLGJA) is hosting its annual student journalism training project, Connect, at the National Convention & LGBT Media Summit.
+NLGJA is hosting its annual student journalism training project, Connect, at the National Convention.

 Each year, NLGJA chooses 12 students from across the country to participate in its training project, which provides real-world experience to undergraduate and graduate students who are considering a career in journalism.
 To apply, students fill out an application, attaching the requested items.